Renormalization Group Approaches to Quantum Gravity Conference - Apr. 22-25th

 An attempt is made to define "lines of contant physics" in CDT and relate the corresponding picture to non-trivial UV fixed points as they appear in the asymptotic safety scenario.

 The connection between two-dimensional Euclidean gravity and pure matrix models has lead to may fundamental insights about quantum gravity and string theory.
 The pure matrix model is thus a blueprint for the connection between discrete models and Euclidean quantum gravity.
 I will report on work with Astrid Eichhorn in which this "blueprint" model is investigated with the functional renormalization group.
-In this model, I will discuss the questions: "What is a possible meaning of asymptotic safety in a discrete model?" and "Is it possible to apply the FRGE to tensor models?

 Two aspects of asymptotic safety are highlighted.
 First, I discuss how asymptotic safety can be tested with the help of a bootstrap strategy.
 This is then applied to high-order polynomial actions of the Ricci scalar and beyond.
 Second, I discuss how phenomenological signatures of asymptotic safety can be searched for at particle colliders such as the LHC, provided that the quantum gravity scale is in the TeV energy regime.